Orange-OpenSource/hurl-jvm/README.md

     --to-entry <entry-number>            Execute Hurl file to
                                          <entry-number> (starting at 1).
+                                         Ignore the remaining of the file -u,--user <user:password>               Specify the user name and password to use for server
+                                         authentication (currently only
+                                         Basic Authentication is
+                                         supported)
-                                         Ignore the remaining of the file -V,--version                            Show version number and quit -v,--verbose                            Make the operation more talkative
+ -V,--version                            Show version number and quit -v,--verbose                            Make the operation more talkative
     --variable <name=value>              Define variable (example: